JeanCarloBejaran/My-Data-Science-Curriculum/README.md

           Building and deployment of interactive dashboards to a web-app on Heroku.
 #### 3. Hands-On Machine Learning with sk-learn, Keras and Tensorflow - Book
 #### 4. The Data Science Course 2020: Complete Data Science Bootcamp  – Udemy
-          In depth Mathematics, Statistics, and Business cases for Deep Learning.
-Tableau & Statsmodels.
+          In depth Mathematics, Statistics, and Business cases for Deep Learning using Tableau, Statsmodels and Tensorflow2.